 See the Interdisciplinary programs section for more detailed information about Asian and Asian Diaspora Studies.

-See the Interdisciplinary Programs section for more detailed information about Latin American and Latino Studies.
+See the Interdisciplinary Programs section for more detailed information about Latin American and Latino/a Studies.

 See the Interdisciplinary Programs section for more detailed information about Russian and Eurasian Studies.

 Students majoring in Russian and Eurasian Studies may substitute two subjects for the pre-thesis tutorial and thesis.